-After graduating from Yangon Technological University, I joined the Cross Functional Team in 2019, where Lengage in quality control work.
+After graduating from Yangon Technological University, I joined the Cross Functional Team in 2019, where I engage in quality control work.

-important at work.
-The personnel were raised in different countries and have different backgrounds, but we are aiming for the same target of supreme quality."
-More important with mutual respect.
+I think that teamwork is very important at work.
+The personnel were raised in different countries and have different backgrounds, but we are aiming for the same target of "supreme quality."
+More important than anything else is solidifying ties with mutual respect.